EtherealEngine/etherealengine-docs/docs/manual/01_install/03_windowsWSL.md

 pwd                 # Prints the current working directory cd etherealengine   # Change directory to `etherealengine`
 ```
-If an `.env.local` file does not exist in the root of your Ethereal Engine repository folder, then create it by duplicating the `.env.local.default` file:
+If an `.env.local` file does not exist in the root of your iR Engine repository folder, then create it by duplicating the `.env.local.default` file:
 ```bash
 cp .env.local.default .env.local
 ```